Health Benefits of Inclined Bed Therapy

 There are “accessories” that can make this easy, but really all that you need to do it to place a block of wood underneath the legs of the bed at the head end.
 If you are only raising it three inches then this is really easy.

-Pictured on the right is the very simple way I raised my son’s bed by three inches.
+Pictured on the left is the very simple way I raised my son’s bed by three inches.
 I just used a 3″ X 3″ length of wood under both the bed legs.

 If you have a very heavy bed and do not want to do major changes, then using a couple of little car jacks under the edges of the bed, pump it upwards, so you can slip a piece of wood or some risers in underneath.